cassidy-rase/FourCardFeature/README.md

 # FourCardFeature
 This project uses HTML and CSS.
+Below is what the site looks like from a Desktop view.

 ![Snapshot](Snapshot.png)